Wildlife Photography on Safari in Africa

 Private Game Reserves and safari lodges such as Londolozi, Singita, Lion Sands and Royal Malewane employ some of the most highly skilled rangers and trackers in the world.
 Many of the rangers take a special interest in photography and their skills are of invaluable assistance on your photographic safari.
 A ranger who knows how to get the best shot will make the effort to place you in the perfect position to get your back-lit portrait of a leopard.
 The neighbours are going to be very impressed!

-Ulusaba Private Game Reserve is Sir Richard Branson's private reserve and offers Photographic Safari packages that include a professional photographer’s assistance and guidance.
+Sir Richard Branson's private game lodges, Ulusaba Cliff Lodge and Ulusaba Rock Lodge, offers Photographic Safari packages that include a professional photographer’s assistance and guidance.

 Why not hire a private guide for the duration of your safari?
 Read more about using a private guide here.